-Students will receive merits using our new class charts system.
-One merit will be issued at a time.
+Students will receive house points using Arbor.
 All staff have access to this system.
 All Academy staff are able to use rewards such as verbal praise, telephone calls to parents/carers, the organisation of letters, texts, emails or postcards to parents/carers and public celebration of success.